sogno-platform/dpsim/docs/hugo/content/en/docs/Developer Guide/Architecture and Conventions/build.md

 or reinstall the package after every C++ change.

-To summarise the three ways to get DPsim, in increasing order of involvement: `pip install dpsim` for a released Linux wheel, a native build plus `PYTHONPATH` for development, and `make install` to place a build system wide.
+To summarise the three ways to get DPsim, in increasing order of involvement: `pip install dpsim` for a released Linux or Windows wheel, a native build plus `PYTHONPATH` for development, and `make install` to place a build system wide.

 If you develop inside a conda environment, the equivalent is to register the same two directories from within the active environment.
 This needs `conda-build` installed: